History of the Spanish language: Voicing and spirantization

+Vowel raising

+Stressed vowels were raised when followed by [j] in the same or next syllable (except when the [j] had fused with earlier preceding /t/ or /k/, e.g. fortia → fuerza with diphthongization).
+This blocked the later process of diphthongization.

+Apocope of -e

+A word-final unstressed /e/ is lost when following a dental or alveolar consonant other than /t/ and preceded by a vowel.
+This happened after the voicing described above, as e.g. parietem → pared.

 Diphthongization in open and closed syllables

 It is commonly thought that the reflexes of stressed short E and O of Latin were realised, after the loss of phonemic quantity, as the low-mid vowels /ɛ/ and /ɔ/ respectively in the Western Romance languages, contrasting with close-mid /e/ and /o/, which would have originated from the mergers between long E and short I and between long O and short U, respectively; this change would explain the similarity of the vowel systems in modern Romance languages such as Portuguese, Catalan and Italian.
 These low-mid vowels subsequently would have undergone diphthongization in many of the Western Romance languages.
 In Spanish this change occurs regardless of syllable shape (open or closed), in contrast to French and Italian, where it takes place only in open syllables, and in greater contrast to Portuguese where this diphthongization does not occur at all.
 As a result, Spanish phonology exhibits a five-vowel system, not the seven-vowel system that is typical of many other Western Romance languages.
 The stressed short [e] and [o] reappeared in Spanish through learned words from Classical Latin and also evolved from short vowels /i/ and /u/ from Vulgar Latin, and was retained from long vowels [eː] and [oː] from Vulgar Latin.

+Diphthongized /ie/ and /ue/ were sometimes later monophthongized to /i/ and /e/ respectively.
+In the case of /ie/ this always happened when followed by /ʎ/.
+It was also common in /ue/ when it was preceded by /ɾ/ or /l/.